1999 Bridge Creek–Moore tornado: Bridge Creek–Moore tornado forms

 At 6:23 p.m.
 CDT, a ninth tornado associated with supercell "A" began about 2 mi south-southwest of Amber.
 The tornado rapidly intensified and grew in size as it crossed Oklahoma State Highway 92, attaining F4 strength about 4 mi east-northeast of Amber.
 It quickly grew into a wedge tornado, varying between 1/4 and 1 mi in width at various points throughout the track.
 Damage consistent with this rating was sustained over the following 6.5 mi of the path before striking Bridge Creek.
 There, it attained the highest-possible rating on the Fujita Scale, F5.
-Within this area, a mobile Doppler weather radar initially recorded winds of 301 mph within the tornado at Bridge Creek – subsequent reanalysis in 2021 revised this value to 321 mph, the highest wind speed ever recorded within a tornado.
+As it passed just to the north and east of Interstate 44 near the Oklahoma State Highway 4 interchange, a mobile Doppler On Wheels (DOW) radar operated by the University of Oklahoma’s Mobile Radar Research Lab – now the Flexible Array of Radars and Mesonets (FARM) – that was traveling northeast and observing the tornado from the south, initially recorded winds of 301 mph within the tornado at 6:54 p.m.
+CDT – subsequent reanalysis in 2021 revised this value to 321 mph, the highest wind speed ever recorded within a tornado.

 Damage in Bridge Creek was extreme, as many homes were swept away completely, leaving only concrete slabs where the structures once stood.
 Damage surveyors noted that the remaining structural debris from some of the homes in this area was finely granulated into small fragments, and that trees and shrubs were completely debarked.
 A few of these homes were bolted to their foundations.
 Approximately 200 houses and mobile homes were destroyed, and hundreds of other structures were damaged.
 The Ridgecrest Baptist Church in Bridge Creek was also destroyed in the process.
 Extensive ground scouring occurred, and vehicles were thrown hundreds of yards from where they originated, including a mangled pickup truck that was found wrapped around a telephone pole.
 About 1 in of asphalt was scoured off one road.